kwonoj/rx-sandbox/README.md

 # RxSandbox

 `RxSandbox` is test suite for RxJS, based on marble diagram DSL for easier assertion around Observables.
 For RxJS 5 support, check pre-1.x versions.
 1.x supports latest RxJS 6.x.
-2.* is available to support `rxjs@7.0.1` and above.
+2.* supports rxjs@7.0.1 and above.

 ## What's difference with `TestScheduler` in RxJS?